 - 20.00 Short ‘musical gathering’

-- Afterwards: Informal music as you wish; Benslow Music’s bar is open!
+- Afterwards: Informal music as you wish; Benslow’s bar is open!

 This example timetable is subject to change.

-Music will largely be provided one month before the course in pdf form for participants to print out and bring, or read from their iPads.
+Music will largely be provided one month before the course in pdf form, via Dropbox, and participants will need to print this at home to bring, or read from their iPads.
 Repertoire may be supplemented during the course week.
 Do bring your own music for free time if you wish.

 Pitch will be A = 440